kebaldwi/DNAC-TEMPLATES/LABS/LAB-4-Rest-API-Orchestration/catc-catcenter-0-orientation/04-externaldata.md

 # Postman and External Data Sources

-Within Postman, we will utilize the collection `Build Hierarchy` to build out the Hierarchy of Cisco Catalyst Center into which we associate `settings` and `discover devices`.
+Within Postman, we will utilize the collection `Build Hierarchy` to build out the Hierarchy of Catalyst Center into which we associate `settings` and `discover devices`.

 This Collection may be run whenever you wish to create a new section of the Hierarchy to **add** additional `Areas`, `Buildings`, or `floors`.

 Accompanying the Collection is a **required** Comma Separated Value (CSV) file, which is essentially an `answer file` for the values used to build the design.
 The CSV may be found here.

-> **Download**: <a href="https://git-link.vercel.app/api/download?url=https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/CODE/POSTMAN/DEVNET-IGNITE/CCC-Design-Settings-v3.csv" target="_blank">⬇︎ Cisco Catalyst Center Design Settings CSV ⬇︎</a>
+> **Download**: <a href="https://git-link.vercel.app/api/download?url=https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/CODE/POSTMAN/DEVNET-IGNITE/CCC-Design-Settings-v3.csv" target="_blank">⬇︎ Catalyst Center Design Settings CSV ⬇︎</a>

 ## Preparing the External Data File